pysat/pysat/docs/dependency.rst

 dependencies.
 You may need to install pysat from github rather than pip if you need to test against a specific development branch.

-If the pysat api is changing for an upcoming release, you can use ``packaging`` to quickly determine the pysat version and potentially skip tests.
+If the pysat API is changing for an upcoming release, you can use :py:mod:`packaging` to quickly determine the pysat version and potentially skip tests that are only necessary for a limited range of pysat versions.

 .. code:: python